ucsb-cs16/w19/_lectures/lect12.md

 Today's lecture focused on reviewing concepts from [Lecture 11](https://ucsb-cs16.github.io/w19/lectures/lect11/).

+Slides were updated with the additional, hand-drawn diagrams to emphasize that the value of a pointer is an address (different from its own address).

 Based on students' requests on the course eval survey, homeworks are making a comeback: they will now be focused on what the exam will cover.
 The next homework is optional (see below) but the subsequent homeworks will earn you points, in addition to preparing you better for the exam.